OCTRON-tracking/OCTRON-docs/docs/create-project.md

     ??? question "Why does OCTRON enforce usage of .MP4 files?"
         Long answer short: The zoo of video formats and codecs is complicated and all of us are using video files for something that they are not generally made for, that is, precise frame-by-frame access across 100s to 1000s of frames.
-        We are therefore enforcing mp4 and encourage people to use OCTRON to encode all their video files as described in the helper box at the beginning of this page ("How do I convert my video files to .mp4?").
+        We are therefore enforcing mp4 and encourage people to use OCTRON to encode all their video files as described in the helper box above ("How do I convert my video files to .mp4?").
 For an excellent primer on this topic see [this github issue](https://github.com/janclemenslab/napari-video/issues/3#issuecomment-2408313890).

     ??? question "How do I extract a snippet from an existing .mp4 file?"
         To extract a snippet from an existing video you can do<br>